efibdij/procon/README.md

 - The code that expands the library and adds input/output optimization is output to `sol/`.

 `make clean`
-- Delete executable files and expanded files.
+- Delete executable files and expanded code files.

 `make veryclean`
 - Also delete original code files.